 Medicare beneficiaries have a lot to think about when it comes to their Medicare coverage.
-In addition to Parts A, B, and D, there are also supplemental plans available that can provide extra coverage and peace of mind.
+In addition to Parts A, B, and D, supplemental plans can provide extra coverage and peace of mind.
 Each supplemental plan is different, so it’s important to do your research and find the one that best meets your needs.
 Below, we’ll give you a brief overview of the different types of supplemental plans available through GPM.

-The original focus of GPM was to provide services for active-duty military personnel, but over time their list has grown tremendously.
+The original focus of GPM was to provide services for active-duty military personnel, but their list has grown tremendously over time.

-Today you can find them providing insurance coverage across all retired ranks as well as federal civil service workers or civilian families who need it too.
+Today you can find them providing insurance coverage across all retired ranks and federal civil service workers or civilian families who need it too.

 Company Highlights